Jddevos/Minesweeper/README.md

 - Custom size options
 - Things are wonky when flagChar is set to an emoji (&#128681)
 - Local high scores
+- Leaderboard styling

+#### In Progress
+- Prior button not qorking as expected